Showtime1208/PawnsGameRemix/code/docs/README.md

 Controller
 The game now includes a fully implemented controller system that connects playerEnum actions to the game:

+Command Line args:
+The first two args are the paths to the red and blue decks, respectively.
+After that, args 3 and 4 are either "human" - indicating a human player, or "strategyx" -indicating an ai player, with x representing whatever strategy number they would like to use.

 PawnsGameController
 - Handles both human and AI players
 - Manages turn-based gameplay